Text-only adaptation in LLM-based ASR through text denoising: Method

 \subsection{Task Formulation}

 Let $\mathcal{D}_{src} = \{(a_i, t_i)\}$ denote the source-domain dataset with paired audio $a_i$ and transcript $t_i$, and let $\mathcal{D}_{tgt} = \{t_j\}$ denote the target-domain dataset with transcripts only.\footnote{It is worth mentioning that in all our experiments, the text-only data consists of (ground truth) transcripts from conversational speech, rather than arbitrary text such as that found on web pages.} While standard LLM-based ASR training requires large numbers of $(a, t)$ pairs to achieve high recognition performance, we enable text-only adaptation by introducing a noise function $noise(\cdot)$.
-This function takes transcripts as input and emulates the audio projection task by adding synthetic noise that approximates the outputs of a trained projector in an LLM-based architecture.
+This function takes as input transcripts and generates perturbed variants that approximate the outputs of a trained projector in the LLM-based architecture.

 Thus, given only text $t \in \mathcal{D}_{tgt}$, we replace the missing audio with $noise(t)$ and fine-tune the LLM to recover $t$.
 Adaptation is therefore reframed as training on $(noise(t), t)$ pairs, i.e., learning to solve a text denoising problem.